Preparing for a job interview involves a lot of categories, which include incorporating some style tips.

 Doing proper research could give you an idea about the company’s dress codes.
-Don’t ever go for a job interview without doing some background checks about the company that invites you for the interview.
-For example, an interview with a financial institution could require you to appear in a business professional dress, while an advertising industry could expect you to wear something creative, smart and casual.
+Don’t ever go for a job interview without doing some background checks about the company that is inviting you for the interview.
+For example, an interview with a financial institution could require you to appear in a business professional dress, while the advertising industry could expect you to wear something creative, smart, and casual.

 2. Choose A Solid Color That Isn’t Distracting

-In an interview, you want the hiring manager to focus on you, not on your colourful shirt.
-Instead of busy patterns, choose solid colours that reflect your personality but aren’t too loud or too dull.
+In an interview, you want the hiring manager to focus on you, not on your colorful shirt.
+Instead of busy patterns, choose solid colors that reflect your personality but aren’t too loud or too dull.
 Red, for instance, can overpower an interviewer.

 3. Be Comfortable With Your Outfit

-If the suit or gown is too tight or the heels too high and makes you feel uncomfortable, it might make you lose comportment and even affect your confidence level.
-A job interview is stressful enough, don’t compound it with a fashion problem.
+If the suit or gown is too tight or the heels are too high and make you feel uncomfortable, it might make you lose composure and even affect your confidence level.
+A job interview is stressful enough; don’t compound it with a fashion problem.

 4. Go Easy On Your Accessories

-What you think it would be an impressive appearance might be a distraction to your prospective employers.
-Never look so attractive that your dress or fashion accessories become distractive to the hiring managers.
-For instance, shoulder-length earrings, bangles and bracelet might constitute distractions when you gesture with your hands during the interview.
+What you think would be an impressive appearance might be a distraction to your prospective employers.
+Never look so attractive that your dress or fashion accessories become distracting to the hiring managers.
+For instance, shoulder-length earrings, bangles, and bracelets might constitute distractions when you gesture with your hands during the interview.

 5. Pay Attention To The Details

 A polished appearance immediately speaks to your attention to detail.
-No matter where you’re interviewing, the old adage still holds true – dress for the job you want, not the one you have.
+No matter where you’re interviewing, the adage still holds—dress for the job you want, not the one you have.
 Also, make sure you’re wearing something that makes you feel confident and comfortable.
 Don’t buy an outlandish outfit to make a statement if that’s not your style.